What Is a Breast Lift?

 Crescent Breast Lift

 This is usually recommended for women with minimal sagging.
-The crescent breast lift requires just one incision halfway along the outer edge of the areola.
+The crescent lift requires just one incision halfway along the outer edge of the areola.
 The scar will be practically unnoticeable.

 Peri-Areolar Breast Lift